This post may contain affiliate links. Please read our disclosure policy.

 - Ground cinnamon: Adds warmth and depth of flavor, but you can leave it out if you'd prefer more plain butter flavor

-- Sour cream: Adds moisture, tang, and tenderness.
+- Sour cream: Adds moisture, tang, and makes even a dense crumb super tender.

-- Milk: Just a touch of milk lightens the crumb a bit and makes the cake batter easier to spread in the pan
+- Milk: Lightens the crumb a bit and helps bring the batter together.

 How to make gluten free coffee cake